 Pretty much all the honest truth-telling in the world is done by children.

 – Oliver Wendell Holmes

 Holmes nailed it.

 Kids are honest to an often comical degree, calling things exactly as they see them, convention and social norms de damned.

 My brother, when we were little kids standing in line at the post office with mom, shouted at the man in front of us “You look like a big, fat pig.”
 My mom, she tells me, grabbed my brother’s arm, horrified, and braced for the response.
 Thankfully, the man couldn’t hear well and turned around only to say: “Hello, nice little boy.”

-A genuine, authentic interest in who your people are and who they are becoming will win you fans and form a team who will fight by your side.
+A genuine, authentic interest in who your people are and who they are becoming will win over fans and form a team that will fight by your side.